Asymptotic behavior of density in the boundary-driven exclusion process on the Sierpinski gasket: Replacement lemmas

 \begin{lemma} There exists a positive constant $C=C\left(\rho, \{\lambda_{\pm}(a)\}_{a\in V_0}\right)$ such that for all $N\in\mathbb{N}$,

 \end{lemma}

 \begin{proof} A simple computation shows that

-It is direct to verify that the first (bulk) term on the RHS equals the carr\'e du champ $\Gamma_N(\sqrt{f},\nu^N_\rho)$.
+It is direct to verify that the first (bulk) term on the right-hand side equals the carr\'e du champ $\Gamma_N(\sqrt{f},\nu^N_\rho)$.
 Then we use Lemma \ref{lem:transf} to bound the second (boundary) term from below by

 with $\omega_{a}(\eta) = \lambda_-(a)\eta(a)+\lambda_+(a)(1-\eta(a))$.
 The second term in the last expression represents the error of replacing the boundary Dirichlet form by the boundary carr\'e du champ (the first term).
 We estimate it as follows.
 For each $a\in V_0$, denote $\eta=(\eta(a);\tilde\eta)$ where $\tilde\eta$ represents the configuration except at $a$.
 Then